arilaukkanen/eventshuffle-api/README.md

 ## Further Development Ideas

 Some ideas how to continue developing the backend:
-* Input validation on API Gateway level and code level
+* Input syntax and semantics validation on API Gateway level and code level
 * Logging and monitoring improvements
 * API tests
 * Distribute code on different Lambdas based on request